 – Avoid any promotional text for any of the services, applications or systems to avoid controversial issues.

 In addition, there were discussions on the scope of this WRC-23 AI 1.5 and whether studies are limited to the primary services.
-During the last WG 3 session of the last TG 6-1 meeting, two views were added in the editorial note in section 2 of the draft CPM text on whether or not to consider the secondary service within the WRC-23 AI 1.5 studies.
-However, these views were deleted from the working document on draft CPM text by the TG 6/1 chairman in the last plenary session without even any discussion.
+During the last WG 3 session of the last TG 6-1 meeting, two views were expressed in the editorial note in section 2 of the draft CPM text on whether or not to consider the secondary service within the WRC-23 AI 1.5 studies.
+However, these views were not reflected in the working document on draft CPM text by the TG 6/1 chairman in the last plenary session without even any discussion.

 Proposal